MicrosoftDocs/biztalk-docs/his/core/lus-and-sessions2.md

  The LU session normal flow carries most of the data.
 The other flows are used only for control purposes.

 > [!NOTE]
->  The implementation of LUA in [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)] does not allow applications to send data on the SSCP expedited flow and does not return data to an application on this flow.
+>  The implementation of LUA in Host Integration Server does not allow applications to send data on the SSCP expedited flow and does not return data to an application on this flow.